m13253/matrixbot-ezlogin/Readme.md

    The `register_new_matrix_user` program mentioned above may have created an unverified session.
 This session should be removed to prevent encryption problems.

    Use a Matrix client, for example, [Element](https://matrix.org/ecosystem/clients/element/), to log into your bot account.
-Use your recovery key when asked.
+Type in your recovery key when asked.

    Go to settings.
 In the Sessions tab, sign out of any unverified or unrecognized sessions.